PoysenIvy/Disaster-loss-recovery-ml/README.md

 * **Visualization:** Seaborn, Matplotlib

 ## 📊 Machine Learning Workflow
-1. **Data Engineering & EDA:** Handled highly skewed continuous target distributions and engineered a composite *Vulnerability Index* to capture non-linear relationships between feature variables.
+1. **Data Engineering & EDA:** Handled highly imbalanced class distributions (where active claims make up a small minority of the data) and analyzed key risk factors like roof/wall construction materials, safety features, and geographic hazards.
-2. **Pipeline Development:** Built a robust data preprocessing workflow utilizing Scikit-Learn pipelines to handle categorical encoding and feature scaling seamlessly.
+2. **Pipeline Development:** Created a structured preprocessing workflow in Scikit-Learn using `ColumnTransformer` to handle categorical encoding (for building types and materials) and numeric scaling (for building dimensions and age) in one seamless pipeline.
-3. **Advanced Modeling (XGBoost):** Evaluated baseline linear models against an optimized XGBoost Regressor.
-Implemented hyperparameter tuning (Learning Rate, Max Depth, and Estimators) via Grid Search to maximize model generalization.
+3. **Advanced Modeling (XGBoost):** Evaluated standard baseline models against an optimized XGBoost Classifier.
+Handled class imbalance using parameter tuning (`scale_pos_weight`) and optimized hyperparameters via Grid Search to maximize model generalization.
-4. **Model Explainability:** Extracted global feature importance metrics to provide transparent, interpretable data insights regarding the primary drivers of financial loss.
+4. **Model Explainability:** Extracted feature importance scores from the final model to identify the primary real-world drivers behind property risk (e.g., how factors like geographic location or safety systems affect claim likelihood).
-5. **Evaluation:** The finalized XGBoost model achieved an R² score of 0.89, outperforming baseline models and demonstrating clear business utility for automated risk evaluation.
+5. **Evaluation:** Optimized the classifier targeting ROC-AUC and Precision-Recall curves to ensure we minimize false negatives—making sure high-risk properties aren't missed by the automation.

 ## 📁 Repository Structure
-* `/data`: Simulated and processed risk exposure datasets.
+* `/data`: Historical property insurance CSV dataset.
-* `/notebooks`: Comprehensive Jupyter notebooks tracking EDA, feature engineering, and model validation.
+* `/notebooks`: Step-by-step Jupyter notebook detailing exploratory analysis, preprocessing trials, and model evaluation.
-* `/src`: Production-ready, modular Python scripts for data cleaning and model inference.
+* `/src`: Modular Python scripts for reusable cleaning, processing, and prediction.